Tag Archives: Risk

 glucose intolerance diet

-What is a good glucose intolerance diet?A glucose intolerance diet is often otherwise known as a pre-diabetic diet.
+What is a good glucose intolerance diet?
+This is often otherwise known as a pre-diabetic diet.
 A pre-diabetic diet is foods that do not contain gluten or glucose which is otherwise known as simple sugars.
 By eating too much sugar your body cannot process it quick enough so that causes your body to go into overdrive and your organs start working harder in order to keep up with all of the sugar.

 It is important for everyone to stick with a glucose intolerance diet because too much glucose affects everyone not just pre-diabetics or diabetic patients.
-A glucose intolerance diet consist of foods that are not high in sugar or carbohydrates because carbohydrates will break down into sugar which is also bad for the body.
+Such a diet consist of foods that are not high in sugar or carbohydrates because carbohydrates will break down into sugar which is also bad for the body.
 By adhering and adopting a good glucose intolerance diet you can not only prevent yourself from being diagnosed with full blown diabetes but also maintain a healthier diet and lifestyle which will keep your body healthy and all of your organs working properly.

 What are Normal Glucose Ranges?